 A Pair of Twins by Kavita Mandana, illustrated by Nayantara Surendranath.
 Sundari the girl and Lakshmi the elephant were born on the same day, almost the same minute.
 They grew up together, and Sundari became an expert in all things elephant.
 However, as a girl, she wasn’t in line to inherit her father’s role as chief mahout, responsible for all the elephants of the palace.
 I won’t tell you how Sundari gets to a happy ending, but it’s no spoiler to say that she does – and the rich and elegant art bursts with joy for her and Lakshmi.
 I don’t remember how I ended up with this book in my bag, but I’m so glad I did.

 And that’s the list of our favorite children’s books about girls who rock!
-If you have any suggestions, please leave them in the comments – and thanks for sharing on social media or with friends!
+Thanks for reading!